maxtkc/mvths-wiki/docs/015-variables.rst

 --------

 Variables are placeholders used to store values that can be modified.
+Just as you use x or y to represent a number in algebra, you can use x or y as a place holder for a number in your code.
+This is particularly useful if you want a number to change in your code.
+For example, if you wanted to keep track of the number of times a user pressed a button you could create a variable and call it "x" or "button" and store the number of times a button was pressed in that variable.

 Initializing
 ------------

-In order to use a variable you must first initialize it.
-Initially you will do this at the top of your code file outside of both the loop and setup functions.
+In order to use a variable you must first tell the program you are going to use it.
+We call this initializing a variable.
+For the time being, you will initalize variables at the top of your code file.
+This will be outside of both the loop and setup functions.
 This will make the variable available everywhere in your code or globally.
 Check out Lessons for more information about `variables <https://www.google.com/url?q=https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit%23heading%3Dh.vbe1wov8lque&sa=D&ust=1587613173882000>`__.

 Exercise: